Key for Calendar display

 To master both solar and lunar calendars, Almanacs ➚ are widely published with guides to the best days of the year for doing all sorts of things, from felling trees to drying clothes and getting married.

-The counting of Years
+Cycles of 60 and the counting of Years

 Years are now counted just like ordinary numbers; the year of the Common Era.
 In Imperial China years were specified as the number of years of Emperor’s reign or, after 1911, from Yellow Emperor Huangdi's birth.
 The same scheme (regnal years ➚) was used in Europe up until recent times.
 By tradition a life span was at most 60 years, and so a special sexagesimal numbering system for years was also used for the Chinese astrological year.
 There is some evidence that in ancient days people who reached the age of sixty were buried alive in northern China as it was considered unnatural to live longer than that.
 The first years of the new cycle were considered the appropriate time to launch a revolution.
 Emperor Qianlong abdicated his rule after sixty years of reign in 1794 as he stated in his abdication proclamation that his cycle of rule had ended.